 Amongst these solo’s, I also ran through the GM adventures ‘Dungeon of the Bear’, ‘Catacombs of the Bear Cult’ and ‘Uncle Ugly’s Underground’ just about managing to complete them.
 Just like Big Jack Brass on the Grog-pod I’ll never forget the trolls in the Zoot-suits that were the elite troll guard in Uncle Ugly’s.
 At the same time, it was things like that, that you remember; the bizarre humour, the slightly unhinged fun gained by dodging giant crossbows, the feeling that the dungeon denizens were working as a collective to kill your characters and after a hard days slaying, would go down the pub afterwards for a pint.

-After Carl sold all his TnT stuff to me, I carried on playing and got one of my friends Andrew at school interested.
-So I introduced him to the solo dungeons and we trotted off to Games Workshop in Birmingham where he bought a load, including:
+I alsomanaged to pick up other dungeons througha school friend Andrew who was also interested.
+I introduced him to the solo dungeons and we trotted off to Games Workshop in Birmingham where he bought a load, including:

 Beyond the Silvered Pane